htcondor/htcondor/docs/admin-manual/security.rst

     *condor\_off*.
-It is recommended that few machines be granted administrator access in a pool; typically these are the machines that are used by HTCondor and system administrators as their primary workstations, or the machines running as the pool’s central manager.
+It is recommended that few machines be granted administrator access in a pool; typically these are the machines that are used by HTCondor and system administrators as their primary workstations, or the machines running as the pool's central manager.

     **IMPORTANT:** Giving ``ADMINISTRATOR`` privileges to a machine grants administrator access for the pool to **ANY USER** on that